 There are a number of sources where you can find your h-index.
 Please note that the value of the index may vary depending on the source of information (number of indexed publications, time span, etc.) For instance, h-index derived from Google Scholar tend to be higher than that based on Web of Science or SCOPUS data.

 SCOPUS has an "author search" form allowing for searching for author names, ORCID and SCOPUS identifiers and institutional affiliations.
 The return page is an author summary page with a number of author information including h-index.
-Note: Currently (2015-2016) SCOPUS is extending its citation counts coverage for pre-1996 publications.
-If you have pre-1996 publications they may not be part of your h-index calculation at the moment.

 Google Scholar is another source of h-index information.
 It requires creation of Google Scholar profile before providing metrics.
 Refer to our LibGuide on research impact to learn to how create Google Scholar Profile.